blorente/Commander/Readme.md

 ## Download

 1. Go to either [Github releases](https://github.com/Mortadelegle/Commander/releases) or [Bitbucket releases](https://bitbucket.org/Mortadelegle/commander/downloads)
+2. Download the exe and execute it (It is an auto-extractable 7zip file)
+3. Execute `cmder.exe`
-2. Perform **First Time Setup**
+4. Perform **First Time Setup**
-3. Carry around as much as you want!
+5. Carry around as much as you want!

 ## First Time Setup